yrimbaud/things-scripts/README.md

 ## License

-This project is licensed under the MIT License.
-This means you are free to use, modify, and distribute this software, as long as you include the original copyright and license notice in any copy of the software/source.
+You are free to use, modify, and distribute this script, without the need to include the original copyright.